bindralab/CellPyAbility/README.md

 Note that the scripts reference items in the directory, so the [CellPyAbility_py directory](CellPyAbility_py) must be downloaded and **should not be altered** without foresight.

+Upon running a module, the script will look for the CellProfiler application in the default save locations:
+- **Windows 64-bit**: "C:\Program Files\CellProfiler\CellProfiler.exe"

+- **Windows 32-bit**: "C:\Program Files (x86)\CellProfiler\CellProfiler.exe"

+- **Mac OS**: "/Applications/CellProfiler.app/Contents/MacOS/cp"

-The first time the user runs any of the scripts, a console input will be required for the path to the CellProfiler file:
+If CellProfiler cannot be found, the user will be prompted to input the path to the CellProfiler file:
-- For Windows, this is the CellProfiler.exe file
+- For Windows, this is the 'CellProfiler\CellProfiler.exe' file

-- For MacOS, this is the path/to/CellProfiler.app/Contents/MacOS/cp' file
+- For MacOS, this is the 'CellProfiler.app/Contents/MacOS/cp' file
   - CellProfiler.app is a directory and will cause 'PermissionError: [Errno 13]' if used as the file path

-- The inputted path will then be saved as CellPyAbility/cellprofiler_path.txt, which is automatically retrieved for all future runs
+The path is saved to a .txt file within the directory for future reference, so subsequent runs will proceed directly to the next step.

-Next, a GUI will prompt the user for experimental details.
+A GUI will prompt the user for experimental details.
 I will use [CellPyAbility_GDA](CellPyAbility_py/CellPyAbility_GDA.py) as an example, but [CellPyAbility_synergy](CellPyAbility_py/CellPyAbility_synergy.py) and [CellPyAbility_simple](CellPyAbility_py/CellPyAbility_simple.py) follow the same workflow.
 The GDA GUI asks for the following:
 - title of the experiment (e.g. 20250101_CellLine_Drug)

 - name of the cell condition in rows B-D (e.g. Cell Line Wildtype)